Asafjow/Login-Approver/README.md

   3.3 An Irule monitor the array for approve/deny 4.The apporval person click on the link ( separate VS with an Irule) for approval/Deny.

-5.If approveג - an array set to allow- the VPE will continue to allow access.
+5.If approved - an array set to allow- the VPE will continue to allow access.

   ![](VPE-check%20if%20approved%20.png)